 What Are Transaction Deposits?

-A transaction deposit (sometimes also called a demand deposit) is a banking term that refers to a deposit made into a transaction account that is readily available for use — meaning you can use the money any time for other transactions.
+A transaction deposit (sometimes also called a demand deposit) refers to a deposit made into a transaction account that is readily available for use — meaning you can use the money any time for other transactions.

 The most common example of a transaction account is a checking account.
 This type of account allows account holders to make unlimited deposits, withdrawals, payments, and transfers.
 In other words, you can use the account as often as you want to get cash, make purchases, pay bills, and/or deposit cash at an ATM.